hmRemi/skidlist/README.md

 ## Tabio
 - <b>Aliases:</b>
 - <b>Reason:</b> Employed as a developer for a Minecraft client, he allegedly "rewrote" their foundation with code of exceedingly poor quality.
 Additionally, he has been found to appropriate numerous utilities, falsely asserting authorship.

+## Appu26j
+- <b>Aliases:</b>
+- <b>Reason:</b> Self-proclaimed "developer" of the Apple Client, widely regarded as one of the poorest quality clients in existence.
+Routinely copies utilities from established clients.
+Displays limited expertise, resorting to manually drawing each module in his clickgui.
+Has declined multiple testing opportunities.
+Additionally, he is underage for Discord and other services, not making a wise decision by being on the platform.